 The D minor Piano Concerto was first performed by Mozart at the Mehlgrube Casino on 11 February 1785 (one day after he had entered the work in his Thematic Catalogue).
 This was the first of six weekly ‘Friday concerts’ given by Mozart during spring 1785.
 Leopold Mozart arrived in Vienna, after a very difficult trip, just in time for the Premiere of The d Minor Concert.
 In a long letter written between 14 and 16 February, Leopold described the event to Nannerl, Mozart’s sister:

 “On 11 February we drove to his first subscription concert, at which a great many members of the aristocracy were present.
 Each person pays a souverain d’or or three ducats for these Lenten concerts.
-Your brother is giving them at the Mehlgrube. … The concert was magnificent and the orchestra played splendidly. … we had a new and very fine concerto by Wolfgang, which the copyist was still copying as we arrived, and the rondo of which your brother did not even have time to play through, as he had to supervise the copying.”
+Your brother is giving them at the Mehlgrube. … The concert was magnificent and the orchestra played splendidly. … we had a new and very fine concerto by Wolfgang, which the copyist was still copying as we arrived, and the rondo that your brother did not even have time to play through, as he had to supervise the copying.”

 Mozart played The D minor Concerto again – this time in rather less haste – at a concert on 15 February in the Burgtheater, organised by the singer Elisabeth Distler.
 Leopold reported that on this occasion Mozart “played his new grand concerto in d minor magnificently”.